stilljake/openvpn-azure-ad-auth/README.md

 Installation and Configuration
 ------------------------------

 This is a standalone script which relies on the [ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-python), [PyYAML](http://pyyaml.org), and [requests](http://docs.python-requests.org/en/master/) libraries.
+Ensure that the required libraries are installed in a system-wide location so that they can be used by the OpenVPN Daemon.

 Configuration is simple!
 After [creating a "native" application](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications#adding-an-application) in Azure Active Directory, take note of its Application ID.